privateprep/coding-space-website/src/pages/about-us/common-questions.md

 titleColor: "#ffffff"
 seo:
   title: Common Questions
-  description: >
+  description: |
     We answer some of the most common questions from parents like you.
 heroImage:
   image: /img/tcs-header.png
-  alt: "Light blue hero image with animated computer and code"
+  alt: Light blue hero image with animated computer and code
 pageBuilder:
   - type: textOnly
     textAlign: center